hutchutchutch/prob/docs/design_system.md

 4. Include ARIA labels where necessary
 5. Respect `prefers-reduced-motion` settings

-This minimal atomic design system provides a solid foundation for building Prob while maintaining consistency, performance, and accessibility across the entire application.
+This minimal atomic design system provides a solid foundation for building GoldiDocs while maintaining consistency, performance, and accessibility across the entire application.